 Physical characteristics of the British Shorthair Cat

 The British Shorthair Cat is a massive cat with powerful muscles and bones.
 Thus, his shoulders and back are broad, which makes him rather imposing.
-Its legs, just as massive, end in the round and firm feet.
-Although it is a plump and quite heavy cat, it does not have to be large.
+His legs, just as massive, end in the round and firm feet.
+Although he is a plump and quite heavy cat, he does not have to be large.

-In the show, the lack of muscle tone or a too fine bone structure is considered a fault.
-The British Shorthair's head is apple-shaped; the contours are rounded and the cheeks are rounded.
+In the show, the lack of muscle tone or a fine bone structure is considered a fault.
+The British Shorthair's head is apple-shaped; the contours and cheeks are rounded.
 The muzzle is short, well curved, and particularly wide.
 The eyes are very large, set apart, and round, giving the British Shorthair an expressive look.

 The eye color is intense and matches the coat of the cat.
-The ears, medium to small in size, are set well apart on the head.
+The ears, medium to small, are set well apart on the head.